Monthureux-le-Sec

+In French, its inhabitants are called Monthécursiens.

+Name

+The French name Monthureux-le-Sec ("Monthureux the Dry") distinguishes this town from Monthureux-sur-Saône on the Saône River.
+Both names derive from Medieval Latin monasteriolum ("little monastery"), as do numerous other locations known as Montreuil and Montreux.

 Geography

 The commune contains the meeting point of the three drainage basins of the rivers Rhône, Rhine and Meuse.

 Personalities

 Célestin Gérard, (1821 - 1885) manufacturer of agricultural machinery and inventor of a mobile Threshing machine and of other steam powered implements, was born at Monthureux-le-Sec.